bostechknow/100DoC/log.md

 - Day 15: 02/15/22 - I watched a few more videos on FreeCodeCamp's python program.
 Still lots of focus on loops and logic.
 I tried working on hackerrank, but it was horribly slow, so no real progress.
 Only created one script today.
 I used the colorized text a couple times, for practice.
 The one script needs some polish, but it gets the job done.
 It deals with list and list methods.
 I should eventually turn the output from a bunch of things, to a loop and let the user decide what outputs they want to see.

+- Day 16: 02/18/22 - I haven't done anything the past couple days, due to feeling exhausted and unable to concentrate.
+Today, I decided to take a break from Python, and study some very basics about Go(lang).
+I copied my Go dev container into Day16 folder, for a standardized copy being available.
+I do need to create a location for various devcontainers, for quicker pull and usage.
+I do like some aspects of Go(lang).
+Eventually, need to do the same thing as today, but for several other languages - Rust, Nodejs, and PHP.
+Maybe, I will try one of them tomorrow.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - Day 1: 01/31/22 - Started a little of the Udemy 100 Days of Code: The Complete Python Pro Bootcamp for 2022.
 I will setup repl.it and the code rooms for testing at a later time.
 I did the final task which is script day01a.py.
 It gets the job done.
 Nothing fancy, but that is okay.
 I created day01.py by coming up with some random tasks, and then created a if, elif, else check.
 I think that turned out pretty decent.
 I need to add some features later, but I think this was a good start for today, and for this 100 days of coding.